signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	test_yaffs_symlink_EROFS

-	//the yaffs_mknod function does not exist in yaffsfs, so these tests will be ignored. test_yaffs_mknod
+	//the yaffs_mknod function does not exist in yaffsfs, so these tests will not be added. test_yaffs_mknod
 	test_yaffs_mknod_EACCES
 	test_yaffs_mknod_EEXIST